angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 export class AppModule { }
 ```

-The usage of the generated API is streightforward.
+The usage of the generated API is straightforward.
 Every REST operation has its own method.
 For example, if we want to get a list of all books, then we can simply import the `BookService` and call the corresponding method.